sandstorm-io/vagrant-spk/HOWTO-libvirt.md

 Now, whenever you use vagrant-spk, vagrant should attempt to use the libvirt backend when creating VMs. :)

-If you have an app where vagrant-spk previously created a VirtualBox VM, vagrant will continue to interact with that VM until you run `vagrant-spk destroy`, after which the next `vagrant-spk up` should create a libvirt VM.
+If you have an app where vagrant-spk previously created a VirtualBox VM, vagrant will continue to interact with that VM until you run `vagrant-spk vm destroy`, after which the next `vagrant-spk vm up` should create a libvirt VM.

 ## Optional: PolicyKit rule for quality-of-life improvement